-When you’re trying to find quality HVAC services, you usually want a technician that understands what they’re doing.
-Many service companies advertise experienced staff, but how can you know for certain?
-One of the most consistent ways to verify if an HVAC technician has experience is by checking their certifications.
-HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other central aspects of the industry.
+When you’re looking for quality HVAC services, you likely want a technician that understands what they’re doing.
+Lots of service companies advertise experienced staff, but how can you know for sure?
+One of the easiest ways to check if an HVAC technician has experience is by checking their certifications.
+HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other core aspects of the industry.

-There are multiple HVAC certifications available.
-Some prioritize a core body of knowledge technicians should have, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll compare key details about a few of the most common HVAC certifications you’ll find in your search for services.
+There are a variety of HVAC certifications available.
+Some concentrate on a core body of knowledge technicians should possess, while others are a result of industry standards for energy efficiency and sustainability.
+We’ll take a look at key details about some of the most common HVAC certifications you’ll see in your search for services.

-Full certification is a multiyear process made up of four separate tests.
-The first two are designed for entry-level technicians while the other set of exams provide full certification including senior-level status:
+Full certification is a multiyear process consisting of four separate tests.
+The first two are offered for entry-level technicians while the second set of exams provide full certification including senior-level status:

-- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can add onto any education or training already completed.
-The Ready-to-Work certification is especially beneficial for recent graduates of trade programs.
+- Ready-to-Work Certificate – This certificate offers core knowledge and skill sets that can add onto any education or training already completed.
+The Ready-to-Work certification is particularly beneficial for recent graduates of trade programs.

-- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to teach fundamental topics relevant to full NATE certification.
+- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to teach fundamental topics concerning full NATE certification.

 - Core and Specialty Certification – Once a technician has been in service for two or more years, they can achieve NATE certification.
-Participants will have to pass both the core exam as well as a specialty exam for installation or servicing specific types of HVAC products.
+Technicians will have to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC products.

 The American Society of Heating, Refrigerating and Air Conditioning Engineers was created in 1894.
-ASHRAE and its members share research and education about HVAC equipment with the intent to promote sustainability, energy efficiency and high indoor air quality.
+ASHRAE and its members share research and education about HVAC products with the intent to encourage sustainability, energy efficiency and healthy indoor air quality.
 Through their efforts, ASHRAE creates industry standards with federal recognition.
-These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.
+These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-The majority of ASHRAE standards are relevant to commercial properties and industrial facilities, as they typically have the highest rates of energy expenditure.
-They’ll research how HVAC system design can be improved as well as how equipment should be installed and serviced.
+Most of ASHRAE standards are concerned with commercial properties and industrial facilities, as they typically have the highest rates of energy use.
+They’ll research how HVAC system design can be improved as well as how equipment should be installed and maintained.
 ASHRAE also studies how the engineering and architectural design of the building itself affects energy use.

 Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization encourages rigorous training and conducts sessions for participants to complete both on-site and online.
-Contractors wanting accreditation have two programs to choose from:
+This organization encourages rigorous training and conducts sessions for technicians to complete both on-site and online.
+Contractors hoping for accreditation have two programs to pick from:

 - The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment found in residential properties including homes and apartments.

 - The New Homes Program: The New Homes track focuses on designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are performed to make sure members maintain their proficiency.
+Random audits are completed to ensure members maintain their expertise.

-Industry Competency Exams are administered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
+Industry Competency Exams are offered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
 These are distinguished from the NATE certification exams but cover similar topics.
-Testing is offered for residential HVAC equipment as well as light commercial heating and cooling.
+Testing is available for residential HVAC equipment as well as light commercial heating and cooling.
 Separate tests are also available for commercial refrigeration.

-To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
-Commercial ICE certifications don’t include the core exam and will cover all relevant knowledge rather than specialty sections.
+To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
+Commercial ICE certifications don’t include the core exam and will review all relevant knowledge rather than specialty sections.

-The Environmental Protection Agency provides substantial regulations within the HVAC industry.
+The Environmental Protection Agency provides in-depth regulations for the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
-Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test should be specific to the systems the technician works with and administered by an approved organization.
+Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
+To earn the Section 608 Technician Certification, the test will be specific to the systems the technician works with and administered by an approved organization.

-The HVAC Excellence Certifications of Achievement are made up of a broad range of competency tests for varying levels of proficiency in the HVAC industry.
+The HVAC Excellence Certifications of Achievement encompass a broad range of competency tests for different levels of proficiency in the HVAC industry.
 For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are offered for high school students who have completed qualifying HVAC education programs.
-Other testing is offered for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.
+Other testing is available for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.

-When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
-Benefits of choosing certified HVAC technicians include:
+When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
+Benefits of hiring certified HVAC technicians include:

 Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will seek out certifications to prove their expertise.
 When you see a service company in Eastland offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help lower costs and speed up services: Technicians who spend the time and resources necessary for these certifications often require less time and fewer resources when servicing your equipment.
-Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.
+Can help reduce costs and speed up services: Professionals who spend the time and resources required for these certifications often need less time and fewer resources when servicing your equipment.
+Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.

 If you’re looking for certified HVAC services in Eastland, consider requesting an appointment with J & J Air Conditioning.
 Get in touch by giving us a call at 254-355-3833 today.